frecco75/url-shortener/README.md

 # url-shortener
-An URL shortener written in Python, using Django.
+A URL shortener written in Python, using Django.

 ### Running ###
 ```